Fruit And Vegetables In Season In September In The UK

 - Thyme

 There’s so much tasty produce on offer that I don’t know where to start!
 I’m thinking perhaps this recipe for aubergine koftas.
 It calls for aubergine and spinach – both of which are in season in September.
 What are you cooking/baking this month?
-Print off the free guide to help you out!

-Plus here’s what’s in season in October if you want a look ahead at next month.
+And in planning mode?
+Here’s what’s in season in October if you want a look ahead at next month.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.